mauriciogeneroso/gof-design-patterns/src/com/generoso/study/creational/abstractfactory/README.md

 ### When to use

 * To support families of related or dependent objects.
-* To encapsulate platform dependencies to male an application portable.
+* To encapsulate platform dependencies to make an application portable.
 * To prevent client code from using the "new" operator.
 * To easily swap the underlying platform with minimal changes.